cosmic-plus/js-trezor-wallet/README.md

 account 1 is used.
 The library will stop listening for a connection if `trezorWallet.disconnect()` is called.

-Once the connection is established, you can use `await trezorWallet.connect()` again at any time to ensure the device is still connected.
+Once the connection is established, you can use `await trezorWallet.connect(account)` again at any time to ensure the device is still connected.

 When switching to another **account**, you can `await trezorWallet.connect(new_account)` without prior disconnection.

-_Note:_ To stay consistent with the way Trezor number accounts, **account** starts at 1 (derivation path: `m/44'/148'/0'`).
+_Note:_ To stay consistent with the way Trezor numbers accounts, **account** starts at 1 (derivation path: `m/44'/148'/0'`).

 | Param     | Type                 | Default | Description                                                                         |